Getting to Andros Island, The Bahamas is very easy!

 What kind of food do you serve?

-I'm a vegetarian--will that be a problem?
+I’m a vegan/vegetarian, will that be a problem?

-Can I drink the tap water?
+Can I drink the tap water on Andros Island?

 Are there any rental cars on the island?